Is Your Business Stuck in Zombieland?

 Leadership speakers and authors, Bob Vanourek and Gregg Vanourek, use the image of a scale to illustrate the importance of judgement in ethical decision-making.

-“…with good judgment, little else matters; without good judgment, nothing else matters.” –Noel Tichy and Warren Bennis, leadership authors Leadership requires judgment.
+Leadership requires judgment.
 A leader judges what’s right or wrong, what’s ethical or not.
 She judges when to flex between the hard edge of leadership (steel) and the soft edge (velvet).
-A leader judges how a … Read more
+A leader judges how a subordinate is performing, whether to give someone a second chance, whether a candidate has character and will fit with … Read more

 Twelve Tips to Grow as a Leader